School of Nursing

 MS in Nursing - RN to Master of Science Degree Program for Registered Nurses

-The RN to Master of Science degree program at the University of Southern Maine School of Nursing has been created specifically for registered nurses whose career goals will be enhanced through graduate study.
+The RN to Master of Science degree program has been created specifically for registered nurses whose career goals will be enhanced through graduate study.
 The program facilitates and supports educational mobility and strengthens the leadership abilities of nurses who already have a foundation of professional experience.
 When required undergraduate courses have been completed, students in this program proceed directly into the master's program, bypassing the baccalaureate degree.

-Full time students may complete the required junior and senior undergraduate nursing courses in twelve to eighteen months.
+Full time students may complete the required junior and senior undergraduate nursing courses in 12-18 months.
 Part-time study is also possible.
-The RN completes courses in new areas of content and credit may be given for previously attained knowledge and skills.
+The RN completes courses in new areas of content, and credit may be given for previously attained knowledge and skills.

 The following areas of specialization are offered in the graduate program for RN to MS applicants: